-A landmark study evidence suggests long-term stress cause dementia.
-The study done by the University of Gotenburg, explored dementia caused by long-term stress.
-Do you want to safeguarding yourself and others from this terrible condition?
-Long-term stress cause dementia.
-So use these five steps to prevent long-term stress and dementia!
+Landmark study evidence suggests that long-term stress cause dementia.
+This study conducted by the University of Gotenburg, explored dementia caused by long-term stress.
+Do you want to safeguard yourself and others from this terrible and debilitating condition?
+Here are five healthy living steps that can help to prevent stress and dementia.

 This Study Linked Alzheimer’s to Stress Levels

-The study suggests the trigger for Alzheimer’s disease can be transmitted to humans through contaminated surgical tools.
+The study suggests that the trigger for Alzheimer’s disease can be transmitted to humans through contaminated tools.

 This 38-year study adds to other existing studies which have also linked stress to dementia.